scopatz/nitarray/readme.rst

 ===================================
 nitarray: a base n 'bit' array type
 ===================================
-This project asks the question 'What if computer architechtur weren't binary?'
+This project asks the question 'What if computer architecture weren't binary?'
-Rather than having 2-bits as the fundemental unit, what if there were 3-bits, 4-bits, etc.   This package provides N-bit (nit) arrays as well and hooks into encoding and decoding these arrays.
+Rather than having 2-bits as the fundamental unit, what if there were 3-bits, 4-bits, etc.   This package provides N-bit (nit) arrays as well and hooks into encoding and decoding these arrays.